SkyRats/IMAV2022-NanocopterAi/AI-deck/apps/gapflow/README.md

 make autotiler
 ```

-Then, after configuring your license, run, on **separate** terminal:
+Then, after configuring your license, run, on a **separate** terminal:

 ```
 docker commit myAiDeckContainer aideck-with-autotiler